compwron/compwron.github.io/_posts/2016-04-24-cybersecurity-and-other-nonsense.md

 ## My self-introduction / how is cyber-security related to your daily job/life?

 I am not a security expert.
 I haven't studied it formally.
 It has mattered to every team I've ever been on.
-It is one of the ever-present "cross-cutting concerns" just like performance and uptime.
+I've worked as a software developer for only the most recent part of industry history.
+These people see the long view.
+I see the details, the code, the detail at the bottom of the pile.
+When someone has a deadline, my team and I are the people who actually meet or don't meet the deadline.
+I really like being at that level.
+Security is one of the ever-present "cross-cutting concerns" just like performance and uptime.
 I'm interested in it as a field because it is hugely important, and I like important things.

 ## What is cybersecurity?